apache/parquet-format/Geospatial.md

 | GeometryCollection | 0007 | 1007 | 2007 | 3007 |

 In addition, the following rules are applied:
-- A list of multiple values indicates that multiple geometry types are present (e.g. `[0003, 0006]`).
+- A list of multiple values indicates that multiple geospatial types are present (e.g. `[0003, 0006]`).
-- An empty array explicitly signals that the geometry types are not known.
+- An empty array explicitly signals that the geospatial types are not known.
-- The geometry types in the list must be unique (e.g. `[0001, 0001]` is not valid).
+- The geospatial types in the list must be unique (e.g. `[0001, 0001]` is not valid).

 [geometry-types]: https://github.com/opengeospatial/geoparquet/blob/v1.1.0/format-specs/geoparquet.md?plain=1#L159
 [wkb-integer-code]: https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry#Well-known_binary

+# CRS Customization

+CRS is represented as a string value.
+Writer and reader implementations are responsible for serializing and deserializing the CRS, respectively.

+As a convention to maximize the interoperability, custom CRS values can be specified by a string of the format `type:identifier`, where `type` is one of the following values:

+* `srid`: [Spatial reference identifier](https://en.wikipedia.org/wiki/Spatial_reference_system#Identifier), `identifier` is the SRID itself.
+* `projjson`: [PROJJSON](https://proj.org/en/stable/specifications/projjson.html), `identifier` is the name of a table property or a file property where the projjson string is stored.